 - bacon, cheddar

 This recipe only includes measurements for the first toppings listed.
-As a guide for any toppings you choose, for each muffin put a tsp of each topping and a 1/4 tsp of any garnish/spice.
+As a guide for any toppings you choose, for each muffin, put a teaspoon of each topping and a 1/4 teaspoon of any garnish/spice.

 Eat or save